 I have always enjoyed teaching and I find my teaching responsibilities at Cornell particularly gratifying.
 My primary interest is in teaching students to look analytically at the diversity and the complexity of the world; to understand the many injustices and deprivations that also underlie some of this diversity.
 For example, my course on Theories of Reproduction (DSOC4210), uses the example of birth rates and reproductive practices to illustrate the enormous variations in human behavior between countries and regions as well as between sub-groups of the population within a single country or region.
 Moreover, by explicating the theories that have been propounded to explain these variations, it demonstrates that these differences in reproduction often have a rational basis; that is, other people’s behavior that is different from ours is not different merely because other people are irrational or unthinking.
 Instead, the course uses anthropological and sociological knowledge to focus on the variations in socioeconomic levels, social structures, kinship patterns and political systems that underlie many of the variations in fertility rates.

-On the other hand, my course Inequalities in Health and Survival (DSOC4100) is about the unfortunate and preventable diversity in human experience in a crucial area – illness and death.
+On the other hand, my course Inequalities in Health and Survival (DSOC4100) and 'Gender and Health' (DSOC 4230) are about the unfortunate and preventable diversity in human experience in a crucial area – illness and death.
 It illustrates the enormous gaps in health and survival levels between different parts of the world and in population sub-groups within a single country.
 It then goes on to ask what can be done so that the health and mortality advantage of the better off can be extended to those who suffer needless sickness and premature death.
 The course tries to demonstrate that these differences are preventable; that is, they are not a result of biological, unchangeable differences between different groups of people.
 Instead man-made structures of social organization, unequal power relationships, unequal access to resources, and political commitment, account for the fact that the infant mortality rate in the developed countries is in single digits, while in countries in Sub-Saharan Africa, it often easily crosses a hundred.
-Similarly, race and income differentials in health and mortality within a country like the United States need explaining in terms of both contemporary socioeconomic differences as well as historical processes that have added to the burden of socioeconomic disadvantage.
+Similarly, gender, race and income differentials in health and mortality within a country like the United States need explaining in terms of both contemporary socioeconomic differences as well as historical processes that have added to the burden of socioeconomic disadvantage.
 In sum, the course is about the fact that not all forms of diversity are to be embraced or celebrated – in matters of life and death, we want convergence rather than difference.